Richie Benaud: Media career

-After the 1956 England tour, Benaud stayed behind in London to take a BBC presenter training course.
+After the 1956 Ashes tour, Benaud stayed behind in London to take a BBC presenter training course.
 He took up a journalism position with the News of the World, beginning as a police roundsman before becoming a sports columnist.
 In 1960, he made his first radio commentary in the United Kingdom at the BBC, after which he moved into television.

 After retiring from playing in 1964, Benaud turned to full-time cricket journalism and commentary, dividing his time between Britain (where he worked for the BBC for many years before joining Channel 4 in 1999), and Australia (for the Nine Network).
 Overall he played in or commentated on approximately 500 Test matches, as he himself noted in one of his final interviews in Britain when asked if he would miss Test cricket.

-He openly criticised the actions by the Chappell brothers (Trevor and Greg) in the post-match reaction to the underarm bowling incident of 1981, proving his moral integrity far outweighed his unconditional patriotism for Australia.
-He vacated the commentary booth when New Zealand was about to clinch a test victory at Lord's in 1999, allowing former New Zealand captain-turned-commentator Ian Smith to call the famous victory of his compatriots.
+He openly criticised the actions by the Chappell brothers (Trevor and Greg) in the post-match reaction to the underarm bowling incident of 1981.
+He vacated the commentary booth when New Zealand was about to clinch a Test victory at Lord's in 1999, allowing former New Zealand captain-turned-commentator Ian Smith to call the famous victory of his compatriots.
 Some of his other memorable moments he commentated on included Shane Warne's "Ball of the Century", Ian Botham's dominant all-round display during the 1981 Ashes, Dennis Lillee overtaking Benaud's record for most wickets, and subsequent 300th and 310th wickets, and Andrew Symonds' tackle on a streaker.

 The idea for what became his trademark—wearing a cream or white jacket during live commentary—came from Channel 9 owner Kerry Packer, who suggested the look to help Benaud stand out from the rest of the commentary team.

 He also helped to design a computer-based parody of himself available for download off Channel 4's website called "Desktop Richie".
 It was developed by the software company Turtlez Ltd. Having downloaded this, cricket fans would be treated to live Test match updates and weather reports from a cartoon version of Benaud with real voice samples such as "Got 'im!" and "That's stumps ... and time for a glass of something chilled".
 On Channel 4's live commentary, Benaud often made sarcastic comments regarding the advertisement of Desktop Richie.

 In 2004, Benaud starred in a series of television advertisements for the Australian Tourism Commission, aimed at promoting Australia as a tourist destination.
 Benaud's ad featured him in various scenic locations uttering his signature comment, "Marvellous!".
 It was also emulated by New Zealand broadcaster John Campbell.
 He appeared in Richie Benaud's Greatest XI, a video in which he chooses his own team.